jfrog/frogbot/README.md

 # Frogbot
 ## Project Status
 [![Build status](https://github.com/jfrog/frogbot/actions/workflows/test.yml/badge.svg)](https://github.com/jfrog/frogbot/actions/workflows/test.yml) [![GitHub Action Test](https://github.com/jfrog/frogbot/actions/workflows/action-test.yml/badge.svg)](https://github.com/jfrog/frogbot/actions/workflows/action-test.yml)
 [![Coverage Status](https://coveralls.io/repos/github/jfrog/frogbot/badge.svg?branch=dev)](https://coveralls.io/github/jfrog/frogbot?branch=dev)

 ## 🤖 What is Frogbot?
-Frogbot is a Git bot that scans your pull requests with [JFrog Xray](https://jfrog.com/xray/) for security vulnerabilities.
+Frogbot is a git bot that scans your pull requests with [JFrog Xray](https://jfrog.com/xray/) for security vulnerabilities.
 Frogbot adds the scan results as a comment on the pull request.
 If no vulnerabilities are found, Frogbot will also add a comment, confirming this.
 Currently GitHub and GitLab are supported.
 Bitbucket will be supported soon.

 ## 🕵 How does it work?
 ### General